axismaps/axis-jekyll/_posts/2016-06-10-setting-up-a-mapserver-again.md

 While the install script was running, I hope you walked away to get a coffee and a snack.
 If so, you missed any error messages that might have appeared.
 Just in case there were some problems, let's run a quick test.

-> Unfortunately the vector tile test will fail.
+> If you did stick around, you may have noticed that the vector tile tests for node-mapnik failed so this installation won't support vector tiles generation from Mapnik.
 If you'd like to investigate / fix the problem, please fork the Gist and I'll update the post to point to yours.
+If you'd like to see the results of that test again run `npm-test` from the node-mapnik directory.

 For the tests, we'll use the [node-mapnik-sample-code](https://github.com/mapnik/node-mapnik-sample-code).
 There are lots of tests and sample code, so it's a good place to poke around once you're up and running.
 First, clone the code onto the server: